-Exploring the 90s in Peace!
+Exploring the New Season of Peace!
 Friendship!
-Chewing Gum!
+Chewing Gum

 The Russian series "Peace!
 Friendship!
-Chewing Gum!", which premiered its third season on May 4, 2023, on the PREMIER platform, continues to captivate audiences with its finely-tuned portrayal of the 1990s era.
-This retro drama is not just a chronicle of coming-of-age tales; it also serves as a social commentary and a romantic saga, encapsulating the myriad challenges, aspirations, and heartaches of that tumultuous period.
-The eight episodes, each lasting 52 minutes, promise to immerse viewers in a world brimming with vivid emotions, difficult choices, and inevitable contradictions.
+Chewing Gum!", which premiered its third season on May 4, 2023, on the PREMIER platform, continues to mesmerize audiences with its intricate portrayal of the 1990s era.
+This retro drama captures not just a coming-of-age tale, but also serves as a social commentary and a romantic saga, reflecting the myriad complexities, aspirations, and tragedies of the era.
+With eight episodes each running approximately 52 minutes, viewers are promised an immersive experience laden with vivid emotions, tough choices, and unavoidable contradictions.

 Plotline: Love, Poverty, and the 90s